Skip To Main Content

 The middle school experience

-Building on the extraordinary foundation provided in our JK - 4 program, our Middle School program is designed to challenge and encourage curious learners, confident collaborators, and passionate peers.
-The Hillbrook Middle School experience creates a pathway from our exceptional JK-4 program , building upon a strong academic and social-emotional skill set that prepares students for high school.
+Building on the extraordinary foundation of our JK - 4 program, our Middle School program is designed to challenge and encourage kind, curious, confident learners.
+The Hillbrook Middle School experience creates a pathway built upon strong academic and social-emotional skills, preparing each student for high school and beyond.

-Our programming offers a whole-child, real-world learning approach that incorporates rigorous academics seamlessly with DEI+JA, social-emotional learning, and unique Reach Beyond Block where students explore what matters to them and what they can do it about.
+Our programming offers a whole-child, real-world learning approach that incorporates rigorous academics seamlessly with DEI+JA, and a strong sense of personal identity and belonging.
+Unique to Hillbrook, our Reach Beyond Block expands in Middle School, allowing students to explore what matters to them and what they can do it about with the tools, agency, and encouragement to create the change they want to see.

 Journey